rvflash/shdb/README.md

 * -l to change default log file path
 * -D for export data with schema
 * -T for keep TMP tables, by convention named with _ as fist letter or with _TMP on the name
+* -w for limit rows selected by the given WHERE condition
 * -v used to print SQL Query